pvlib/pvlib-python/docs/sphinx/source/contributing/introduction_to_contributing.rst

 * Every pull request (PR) should address one or more open issues.
 The PR should be outlined in the issue discussion.
-* GSoC: For Google Summer of Code, we invite applications only from those with significnat PV modeling experience and who are motivated to join the pvlib maintainance teams
+* GSoC: For Google Summer of Code, we invite applications only from those with significant PV modeling experience and who are motivated to join the pvlib maintenance teams
-* A background in solar energy and/or experience in pvlib python is required to effectively address some issues due to subtleties that are hard to appreciate until struggling with an implementation.
+* A background in solar energy and/or experience in pvlib python is required to address some issues effectively due to subtleties that are hard to appreciate until struggling with an implementation.
 It is not always clear which issues fall into this bucket.
 Don't be offended if maintainers close your PR for this reason.